kyuupichan/electrumx/docs/environment.rst

 .. envvar:: SERVICES

   A comma-separated list of services ElectrumX will accept incoming connections for.
+If unset or empty, ElectrumX will not listen for any incoming connections.

   This environment variable determines what interfaces and ports the server listens on, so must be set correctly for any connection to the server to succeed.